dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking1001.md

 2. McGeoch (2014).

-3. See Walter Tichy’s interview with Catherine McGeoch, Ubiquity July 2017, for a worked example of an Ising equation and its encoding into a form for the D-wave machine to solve, https://ubiquity.acm.org/article.cfm?id=3084688.
+3. See Walter Tichy's interview with Catherine McGeoch, Ubiquity July 2017, for a worked example of an Ising equation and its encoding into a form for the D-wave machine to solve, https://ubiquity.acm.org/article.cfm?id=3084688.

 4. Adleman (1994).